Andrewodwyer/Cork-City-Ghost-Tours/README.md

 #### Browser Testing

-The site has been tested on the following browsers: Chrome, Safari, firefox & Edge.
+  -The site has been tested on the following browsers: Chrome, Safari, firefox & Edge.
 The layout and functionality was consistent throughout the testing. links, navigation and form submit all work as intended.

 #### Manual testing

   Actions and results.
-On click, CC Ghost Tour text/logo brings you to the home page.
+  -On click, CC Ghost Tour text/logo brings you to the home page.
-Navbar buttons: when clicked, they take you to different sections or pages.
+  -Navbar buttons: when clicked, they take you to different sections or pages.
-Book/submit button: when clicked, it will show the code institute form submitted Name, email, phone, date & your message inputs are all required on the form in booking page: If not filled out correctly, it prompt user to do so before allowing them to submit the form.
+  -Book/submit button: when clicked, it will show the code institute form submitted -Name, email, phone, date & your message inputs are all required on the form in booking page: If not filled out correctly, it prompt user to do so before allowing them to submit the form.
-Social link icons (X, instagram, facebook, you-tube): when clicked, opens pages for those particular social networks.
+  -Social link icons (X, instagram, facebook, you-tube): when clicked, opens pages for those particular social networks.
   All work correctly.

 ### Unfixed Bugs